 Enable passwordless authentication method

 Registration features for passwordless authentication methods rely on the combined registration preview.
 Follow the steps in the article Enable combined security information registration (preview), to enable the combined registration preview.

-- Under each Method, choose the following options
+- Under the method FIDO2 Security Key, choose the following options:

 - Enable - Yes or No